UTAlfred/meng-li-personal/content/news/tcad-2023-accepted/index.md

 ---
-title: One Paper Accepted by DAC 2023
+title: One Paper Accepted by IEEE TCAD
 subtitle: One paper on "AVATAR- An Aging- and Variation-Aware Dynamic Timing Analyzer for Error-Efficient Computing" is accpeted by IEEE TCAD.

 # Summary for listings and search engines